MoonPoet/xaprb-src/content/blog/2014/barnes-noble-nook-hd.md

 Some of the apps have upgraded themselves with newer versions from the Google Play store, and it always notifies me about this.
 I would also like to be able to [enable full-device encryption](/blog/2013/12/18/secure-your-accounts-and-devices/), but I can't (so I don't take it out of the house).
-Whatever -- these are minor things.
+Whatever---these are minor things.
 Mostly, it's just fine.

 The size, weight, and battery life are excellent.
 It is on the large end of the scale but it's nice and light, and lasts a long time on battery power.
 I